Faith in a Fishbowl: Living and Dying for the Glory of God

 Faith in a Fishbowl

-In a mystery passing all comprehension, Lucifer elected to honor hiimself rather than God, and so fell into sin and became Satan.
+In a mystery passing all comprehension, Lucifer elected to honor himself rather than God, and so fell into sin and became Satan.
 In yet another mystery passing all comprehension, Adam honored Satan rather than God, and also fell into sin.
 Ever since, God has been graciously drawing a chosen people out of the fallen world system, and restoring their spiritual sanity by teaching them to worship and honor him alone.
 It is a painful business–and a glorious–full of high drama.
 To understand it better, let us consider the fishbowl.

 Fish in a fishbowl inhabit a little world all their own.
-They are quite familiar with its boundaries, its routines, and its daily joys and sorows.
+They are quite familiar with its boundaries, its routines, and its daily joys and sorrows.
 Moreover, they are usually fairly content to have it so.
 It is a rare indeed to find a fish that is actively curious about the enormous universe that looms beyond his bowl.
 It is rarer still to find one that understands anything at all of the secret pleasures he brings his owner–the person who enjoys feeding him, adorning his bowl, changing his water, and simply gazing at his beautiful color, shape, and graceful motion.
 So far as we know, fish simply do their fishly thing, playing to an audience of none.

 Alas, spiritually speaking, the situation is not too different for the fallen sons of Adam.
 They too live in a fishbowl, the fishbowl of “this present evil age.”
 Accordingly, they more or less continually foul their water with sin.
 Pain, sorrow, and death are their frequent companions, Unbeknownst to most of them, demonic parasites are ever seeking new ways to attach themselves to them, and drain away their very life.
 And yet–if they are free to enjoy them–there are pleasures as well: a spacious, often beautiful environment that hints at the generous touch of a master’s hand; good food, family and friends, sensible work, music, play, and the simple bliss of rest at day’s end.